 The CCLD’s activities and initiatives are firmly grounded in its conceptual framework for character and leadership development, creating an environment where cadets and faculty alike own, engage, and practice the habits of honorable thoughts and actions in line with an identity of a leader of character.
-CCLD’s objective is to help the Academy graduate officers who: live honorably, consistently practicing the virtues embodied in the Air Force Core Values; lift others to be their best possible selves; and elevate performance toward a common and noble purpose.
+The CCLD’s objective is to help the Academy graduate officers who: live honorably; consistently practicing the virtues embodied in the Air Force Core Values; lift others to be their best possible selves; and elevate performance toward a common and noble purpose.